 Gruuthuse Museum

 The Gruuthuse Museum is located in the historic heart of Bruges, between the Church of Our Lady and the Groeningemuseum.
-PMR parking spaces are available in nearby car parks such as the 't Zand garage.
+Accessible parking spaces are available in nearby car parks such as the 't Zand garage.
 From Bruges railway station, the museum can be reached via a flat route through the city centre.
 A visit can ideally be combined with the neighbouring Sint-Janshospitaal and Groeningemuseum for a full museum day in Bruges.

 Good to know